 Which type of kitchen knife should I buy?

-While many of the knives we've featured here are sets, you might just be looking to buy one or two knives, and there are definitely some choices that are better than others.
+While many of the kitchen knives we've featured here are sets, you might just be looking to buy one or two knives, and there are definitely some choices that are better than others.

-The most important knife to have in your kit is a chef's knife.
+The most important knife to have in your kit is a Chef's knife.
 It's a great all-rounder for meat preparation, vegetable slicing and dicing, and even crushing items like garlic and olives.

 Paring knives are great for chopping small items like strawberries or mushrooms – and if your children are showing an interest in cooking, it's a great starter knife for small hands.

 If you’re a keen baker, a serrated bread knife is essential to get through a crusty loaf.

 How much should I spend on kitchen knives?